-This paper's contribution is in part laying out a series of comparisons between different models to distinguish these four theories.
-Table 1 presents some basic expectations for each theory: revenge, recruitment, information, and capacity.
-We can test these expectations in several ways: comparing short-run fluctuations with long-run trends; comparing the effects within an area to those in neighboring areas, and comparing the effect between men and women.
-By analyzing data at different levels of temporal aggregation we can disentangle the short-run 'information' and 'capacity' effects from the longer run 'recruiting' and 'revenge' effects.
-By examining differences in the impact of events that kill women and children from those that kill men, we can disentangle the 'information' and 'capacity' effects.
-By studying how local responses to local violence against civilians differ from local response to violence against civilians in other parts of the country we can disentangle the 'recruiting' and 'revenge' effects.
+In this study we present a series of comparisons between different models to distinguish these four theories.
+Table 1 presents some basic expectations for each mechanism: revenge, propaganda, information, and capacity.
+We test these expectations in several ways: comparing short-run fluctuations with long-run trends; comparing the effects within an area to those in neighboring areas; and comparing the effect between men and women.
+By analyzing data at different levels of temporal aggregation we separate the short-run 'information' and 'capacity' effects from the longer run 'recruiting' and 'propaganda' effects.
+By examining differences in the impact of events that kill women and children from those that kill men, we resolve the 'information' and 'capacity' effects.
+By studying how local responses to local violence against civilians differ from local response to violence against civilians in other parts of the country we separate the 'recruiting' from the 'propaganda' effects.